deepaksood619/deepaksood619.github.io/docs/technologies/kafka/intro-to-kafka.md

 1. **Kafka Core:** A central hub to transport and store event streams in real-time
 2. **Kafka Connect:** A framework to import event streams from other soure data systems into Kafka and export event streams from Kafka to destination data systems
 3. **Kafka Streams:** A Java library to process event streams live as they occur

-## Conclusion

-- Kafka is a high-performance, real-time messaging system
-- Kafka can be used as an external commit log for distributed systems
-- Kafka data model consists of messages and topics
-- Kafka architecture consists of brokers that take messages from the producers and add to a partition of a topics
-- Kafka architecture supports two types of messaging system called publish-subscribe and queue system
-- Brokers are the Kafka processes that process the messages in Kafka